On this page:

 - Cancer of the ear: This is rare.

-- Cancer of the thyroid: The gland in the front of your neck above your voice box.
-About 255 people are diagnosed with laryngeal cancer each year in Ireland.
+- Cancer of the thyroid: The thyroid gland is in the front of your neck above your voice box.
+We have a separate section on thyroid cancer.

 Describing mouth, head and neck cancers

 The different mouth, head and neck cancers are named after the type of cell where the cancer first started to grow.
 For example:

 Cancers that start in the squamous cells lining your mouth, nose, throat, tongue or ear.
 Most head and neck cancers are squamous cell cancers.